irchelp/irchelp.github.io/faq/new2irc.md

 the WWW at [http://www.irchelp.org/irchelp/chanlist/](/irchelp/chanlist/).

- **Harrassment and attacks**     If someone starts harassing or flooding you, leave the channel or use the /ignore command.
+ **Harassment and attacks**     If someone starts harassing or flooding you, leave the channel or use the /ignore command.
 For more details, [mIRC](/irchelp/mirc/) users see our
 [flood protection](/clients/windows/mirc/flood.html) page, [ircII](/irchelp/ircii/) users
 type [/help ignore](/clients/unix/ircii/commands/irciihelp/ignore.html).
-It is a good idea to set your user mode to +i (invisible) to avoid unsolicited messages and harrassment -- if you are "invisible" generally only users on a channel with you can determine what nick you are using.
+It is a good idea to set your user mode to +i (invisible) to avoid unsolicited messages and harassment -- if you are "invisible" generally only users on a channel with you can determine what nick you are using.